MaxLeap/Docs/en/Android/Guide/CloudData.md

 });
 ```

-LAS provides several different cache policies:
+LC provides several different cache policies:

 IGNORE_CACHE
 The query does not load from the cache or save results to the cache.
 IGNORE_CACHE is the default cache policy.
 CACHE_ONLY
 The query only loads from the cache, ignoring the network.
-If there are no cached results, that causes a LASException.
+If there are no cached results, that causes a LCException.
 NETWORK_ONLY
 The query does not load from the cache, but it will save results to the cache.
 CACHE_ELSE_NETWORK
 The query first tries to load from the cache, but if that fails, it loads results from the network.
-If neither cache nor network succeed, there is a LASException.
+If neither cache nor network succeed, there is a LCException.
 NETWORK_ELSE_CACHE
 The query first tries to load from the network, but if that fails, it loads results from the cache.
-If neither network nor cache succeed, there is a LASException.
+If neither network nor cache succeed, there is a LCException.
 CACHE_THEN_NETWORK
 The query first loads from the cache, then loads from the network.
 In this case, the FindCallback will actually be called twice - first with the cached results, then with the network results.
 This cache policy can only be used asynchronously with findInBackground.
-If you need to control the cache's behavior, you can use methods provided in LASQuery to interact with the cache.
+If you need to control the cache's behavior, you can use methods provided in LCQuery to interact with the cache.
 You can do the following operations on the cache:

 Check to see if there is a cached result for the query with: